disha-p23/CNN/cnnTest/README.md

 Notes:

    The CNN in this repository is from scratch, using only NumPy and OpenCV.

    Dense layers are untrained, so predictions are random unless you implement training.

    Visualizations are provided for Conv → ReLU → Pooling steps to see how features evolve.

-Running the Code
+Running the Code:

    Make sure apple.jpg is in the same folder as the notebook (cnnTest.ipynb)